manoharan-lab/holopy/docs/source/tutorial/dev_tutorial.rst

 Running tests
 ~~~~~~~~~~~~~
-HoloPy comes with a suite of tests that ensure everything has been
+HoloPy comes with a suite of tests that ensure everything has been built
-built correctly and that it's able to perform all of the calculations
+correctly and that it can perform all of the calculations it is designed to do.
-it is designed to do.
-To run these tests, navigate to the root of the
+To run these tests, navigate to the root of the package (e.g.,
-package (e.g. ``/home/me/holopy``) and run:
+``/home/me/holopy``) and run

 .. sourcecode:: bash